ioda-net/geo-infra/README.md

 ## Create a portal for dev

 You should be ready to create a portal with `./manuel dev-full geoportalxyz`.
 If you go at `geoportal-demo.local` you should see you newly created portal.

-## Alias System

-If two portals or more in different infra directories have the same name, you can create an alias for this portal.

-To do so, create a file `geo-infra/.aliases`.
-Put each alias on a line following this convention: `alias name-infra name`.
-For instance `demo ioda-infra geoportalxyz`.

-You can then run any command with the alias.
-For instance: `manuel dev-full demo`.
-The files will be generated in the proper infra directory under the name of the portal.
-Search indexes and print configuration will be named after the alias.
-The `portalAlias` key in `gaGlobalConf` will be set to the alias name.
-This name will be used to the API when doing search and print.

-Don't put any dash in the alias name and if possible only use letters and numbers.
-Any other character may prevent search to function properly in the API.